The Role of Confounders and Linearity in Ecological Inference: A Reassessment: Introduction

 In the second part of the paper, we re-characterize existing methods for ecological inference in this framework.
 Although prominent existing methods do not explain their models in this way, their models can be represented by a certain linear regression as well.
-Our reformulation shows that count models that were developed to handle more than two categories of racial groups, commonly known as \emph{R×C} EI methods, impose a markedly different regression model than King's \citeyearpar{king1997solution} original formulation, and introduce a new set of conditions not previously understood.
-We also discuss how the linear regression framework leads to novel methods that can not only include confounders but are doubly robust to functional form misspecification of the confounders \citep{eimethods}.
+Our reformulation shows that count models that were developed to handle more than two outcome values, commonly known as \emph{R×C} EI methods, impose a markedly different regression model than King's \autocite*{king1997solution} original formulation, and introduce a new set of conditions not previously understood.
+We also discuss how the linear regression framework leads to novel methods that can not only include confounders but are doubly robust to functional form misspecification of the confounders \autocite{eimethods}.

 In the third part of the paper, we explore how these methods perform in practice.
 We use real datasets from two common use cases of ecological inference in political science.
 We chose particular datasets that reveal the ground truth quantity of interest, so that we can evaluate the methods.
-In the example of estimating vote choice by racial group, we show that ecological inference estimates tend to \emph{overestimate} the degree of racially polarized voting.
+In the example of estimating the partisan leanings of racial groups, we show that ecological inference estimates tend to \emph{overestimate} the degree of racial polarization.
 We show this is partly because the types of Black voters who reside in neighborhoods with higher proportions of Black residents disproportionately affect the estimates for Black voters overall.
-In the example of estimating how voters vote jointly on two offices, such as the vote for President and the vote for a U.S. House representative, we show that ecological inference tends to also \emph{overestimate} the degree of nationalization: It underestimates the degree of ticket splitting, and estimates that voting patterns in legislative races are more similar to voting in Presidential races than they really are.
-We show this is because Republicans and Democrats are less likely to split their ticket in precisely the areas that have high leverage in linear regression.
-These two cases feature different patterns, but the regression framework we advance helps practitioners make sense of why these biases arise.
+In the example of estimating how voters vote jointly across two offices, such as President and U.S. House, we show that ecological inference tends to \emph{underestimate} the prevalence of ticket splitting---voters who back different parties for different offices.
+This is because ticket splitting voters are scarcest in precisely the areas with high leverage in the regression.
+These two cases feature different patterns, but the regression framework we advance helps practitioners make sense of why these estimation errors arise.

-Together, our reassessment of ecological inference generates theoretical and empirical results that are more succinct, general, and intuitive than the current state of the literature.
-This framework is also fruitful in leading to new approaches that flexibly control for covariates and squarely tackle the ecological fallacy.